-Printers have become essential devices in both homes and offices, streamlining document management and facilitating information sharing.
+Printer troubleshooting is vital as printers have become essential devices in homes and offices, streamlining document management and information sharing.

 However, despite their convenience, printers can sometimes be temperamental and prone to various technical issues.